 Unleashed and Woocommerce Connector / Integration documentation

 Today we will be showcasing a popular integration between Woocommerce and Unleashed.
 DSYNC can synchronize products, customers and orders between the two applications.
-We also offer free setup and support via our on-boarding team.
+We also offer one-hour tech support /setup and support via our on-boarding team for Silver plan subscriber.
 For more information on our Woocommerce Connector - For more information on our Unleashed Connector

 IMPORTANT: We perform lots of Woo/Unleashed integrations.
 As handy information - It is key that the products in Woocommerce and in Unleashed have corresponding SKUs or an identifier that will help us to link one product to another.
 A SKU is any type of reference that we can use to correlate items.

 Step 1: Load both WooCommerce and Unleashed onto your DSYNC dashboard.
 You will need to enter both sets of keys for your systems to be authorized to communicate.

 Step 2: Create links for you data to flow - For example

 - Sales Order (unleashed) to Order (Woo)

 - Cron Stock on Hand Updated (unleashed) to Inventory (Woo API)